Table of Contents

 Positive inotropic agents include

 The role of inotropes as an acute intravenous agent in patients with severe dysfunction of the myocardium, especially in the systolic phase, is well established.
-Digoxin remains the only drug which is used orally and widely for the long-term chronic treatment with an inotropic agent.
-The other inotropic agents generally are given during the acute HF, or acute exacerbation, of chronic heart failure (CHF).
+Digoxin remains the only drug that is used orally and widely for long-term chronic treatment with an inotropic agent.
+The other inotropic agents generally are given during the acute HF, or acute exacerbation, of chronic heart failure (CHF)+.

 Mechanism of action of Digoxin